- 1.2K

 Titus Canyon Off-Road Trip

 Take the back road into Death Valley National Park.
 Titus Canyon Road is a 27-mile trip near the Nevada town of Beatty.
-It climbs to 5,000 feet before winding down to lower Titus Canyon and out into Death Valley.
+It climbs 5,000 feet before winding down to lower Titus Canyon and into Death Valley.

 Mojave Road Off-Road Trip